Agile testing best practices – Gherkin-based BDD versus Visual ATDD

 Each test case produced from the workflow is formatted as textual scenario and as an automated test script.
 The test documentation below corresponds to scenario highlighted in the workflow of figure 2.

-The Gherkin language is not well-suited to write examples at the global workflow level of an entire application module.
+Gherkin language is not well-suited to write examples at the global workflow level of an entire application module

-If one tries to write the previous test case in Given – When – Then format, one reaches the readability limits of a Gherkin scenario that becomes too long and complex (due in particular to the change of role between Peter, Emma and Joe).
+If one tries to write the previous test case in Given – When – Then format, one reaches the readability limits of a Gherkin scenario that becomes too long and complex.
 And remember!
 Our “travel management” example is simplified: in real projects, test workflows are more complex and longer than the one described in this paper.
 Imagine a BDD Gherkin scenario with more than 15 or 20 test steps!
 The readability and maintenance of such BDD Gherkin scenarios would be close too impossible.

 BDD Gherkin scenarios are meant to write test for the acceptance criteria of refined User Stories, and not for application or inter-application scenarios.